-Applicants who meet the UCAS points criteria but who obtained a grade D/grade 4 in English and/or Maths at GCSE may be offered a University test in these areas.
+Applicants who meet the UCAS points criteria but who obtained a grade D/grade 3 in English and/or Maths at GCSE may be offered a University test in these areas.

 To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
-If you require a Tier 4 student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
+If you require a Student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.